lenxn/apchis-guidaeta/README.md

 ### Publications

-When refering to the dataset please cite:
+When referring to the dataset please cite:

 * S. Lengauer, S.A. von Götz, M.T.
 Hoesch, F. Steinwidder, M. Tytarenko, M.A.
 Bedek, T. Schreck, *GUIDÆTA - A Versatile Interactions Dataset with extensive Context Information and Metadata*, 2025.